dglcinc/pivac/README.md

 * **`pivac.get_config()`**: Returns the config dictionary read from the config file.

 * **`[module].status(config={}, output="default")`**: Each module implements (at least) this method, and can be used individually in your project.
 Each module supports one interface method, status().
-Status takes two arguments - a dictionary containing the configuration for the module read from the configuration file, and a string indicating the output type. outputs a JSON object containing JSON state specific to the target being reported on, as follows:
+Status takes two arguments - a dictionary containing the configuration for the module read from the configuration file, and a string indicating the output type. outputs a JSON object containing JSON state specific to the target being reported on, as described in the sections below:

+### Configuration of RPi modbus OneWireTherm
+In order to use the OneWireTherm module, you need to enable the OneWire RPi driver.
+You can do this in either the GUI system configuration (if you're using the desktop) or on the command line:

+'''
+sudo raspi-config
+[select "Interfacing Options]
+[select "1-Wire]
+[select "<Yes>"]
+exit
+'''

 ## GPIO
 * **`GPIO.status(config={}, output="default")`**: each pin included in the configuration file will be reported as "true" if on and "false" if off.